adilyildiz/cordova-plugin-local-notifications/README.md

 The plugin can be installed via [Cordova-CLI][CLI] and is publicly available on [NPM][npm].

-Execute from the projects root folder:
+Execute from the projects root folder: install the latest head version:

-    $ cordova plugin add cordova-plugin-local-notification

-Or install a specific version:

-    $ cordova plugin add cordova-plugin-local-notification@VERSION

-Or install the latest head version:

     $ cordova plugin add https://github.com/katzer/cordova-plugin-local-notifications.git